silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/16_Execution_Pipeline/03_App_Object_and_Kernel.md

 # Application

-An application represents a basic excution controller for the top level application entry point.
+An application represents a basic execution controller for the top level application entry point.
 The role of the application is to:

  - Control bootstrapping of a provided kernel instance